DhilipSanjay/CTFs/TryHackMe/Overpass.md

 [{"name":"System","pass":"saydrawnlyingpicture"}]
 ```

-- But unfortunately, james doesn't have any of the sudo permission!
+- We run the command `sudo -l` and using the password we obtained recently.
-- We find that by using the command `sudo -l` and using the password we obtained recently.
+- Unfortunately, james doesn't have any of the sudo permission!

 ```bash
 james@overpass-prod:~$ sudo -l